hybernia1/8bitgame/README.md

 # 8bitgame

-A minimal HTML5 canvas demo for a top-down 8-bit style game.
-Move the character around the enclosed level to test camera follow, collision, and basic feel before adding enemies or objectives.
-Input and the main loop are powered by the Kontra.js micro-library to keep the demo predictable without extra setup.
+A minimal HTML5 demo for a top-down 8-bit style game.
+The prototype now runs on Phaser 3 from the CDN so you can drop the folder on any static server and move the character around the enclosed level to test camera follow, collision, and basic feel before adding enemies or objectives.

 ## Structure
-- `index.html` – shell that loads the canvas and instructions.
+- `index.html` – shell that loads the canvas, HUD, and interaction overlay.
 - `src/style.css` – retro-inspired framing and HUD styling.
-- `src/main.js` – canvas rendering, tile map, movement, and collision logic.
+- `src/main.js` – Phaser scene that handles rendering, tile map, movement, and collision logic.
+- `src/core` – shared constants and helper functions for Phaser sprite generation and level composition.
+- `src/entities` – small helpers for spawning Phaser sprites for the player, NPCs, and pickups.
+- `src/ui` – DOM rendering for the inventory and interaction overlay.

 ## Running locally
 Open `index.html` in a browser.
 For a quick local server, run: